 For many of the fields collected in the organisation information there is a wide range of definitions in use.
 All Public Service departments were given the opportunity to contribute to the development of the current definitions.
-The definitions reflect the most common practise, however, it is not possible to have a set of definitions that are consistent with every organisations internal reporting rules.
+The definitions reflect the most common practice, however, it is not possible to have a set of definitions that are consistent with every organisations internal reporting rules.

 If you have concerns about the definitions, we are always interested in your suggestions for improvements.
 The team considers the content and definitions in the review following the completion of the annual reporting of the Public Service Workforce Data.

 How are communications employees counted?

 Along with FTEs and vacancies, we report on the number of communication staff in the Public Service.
 The ANZSCO classification is used to identify communications staff in your organisation.

 Refer to the ANZSCO codes below for Communications employees:

 - 131112 Sales and Marketing Manager